msaudagar/mermaidian/README.md

 The mermaidian functions allow you to specify various options as key-value pairs.
 For the details of available mermaid.ink options, see https://mermaid.ink/ and for mermaid configuration options, see https://mermaid.js.org/config/schema-docs/config.html

-For a detailed help description on mermaidian, execute `help(mmp)` after importing it as mmp
+For a detailed help description on mermaidian, execute `help(mm)` after importing it as mm

 ## Technologies-Used